IndustryFusion/DigitalTwin/wiki/setup/setup.md

 ### 4. MQTT Broker on the Factory Server

 The MQTT broker must be deployed to the factory server as a Kubernetes pod.
-Copy the given 'mqtt-broker-gateway' folder to the factory server, using Kubectl targeting the local cluster, execute the following commands.
+Copy the given 'mqtt-broker-gateway' folder to the factory server node, using Kubectl targeting the local cluster, execute the following commands.

 **Note:** Create an empty sub-folder with name 'mosquitto' inside the 'mqtt-broker-gateway' folder, before running below command.
-Also make sure 'broker.yaml' is pointing to the right folder paths.
+Also make sure contents of the 'broker.yaml' is pointing to the right folder paths.

 `cd mqtt-broker-gateway`